Rikeroo/habit-reminder/README.md

 - Status LED would be usefull for de-bugging
 - 4 Pin Female socket for screen would make build easier
 - Feet required, or Command strip mounting, or enclosure
+- Moving NeoPixels away from screen would make for easier soldering
+- Add mounting holes to main pcb for enclosure